fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Extrapolates the input signal by repeating the last valid value during the period in which it's invalid
+Extrapolates the input signal by repeating the last valid value during the period in which it is invalid

 It does so until `maximum_extrapolation_interval` is reached, beyond which it emits invalid signal unless input signal becomes valid again.